google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 ~Louise May Alcott

-Making accordion cards for your graduation greeting cards is as easy as folding them over and back.
-I made a pocket accordion message here and will show you how to do it too.
+For the project on this page, I made a pocket accordion message here and will show you how to do it too.

-Instructions for these Graduation Greeting Cards
+Instructions for Graduation Greeting Cards

 Here's what you will need: